For urgent consular assistance call

 Full travel advice: Local contacts

 Protests are common in Belgrade and other towns and cities across Serbia.
-They are usually peaceful but can turn violent or cause major disruptions to traffic and public transport.
+They're usually peaceful but can turn violent or cause major traffic and public transport disruptions.
 Foreigners have been detained after attending protests.

 Some sporting events have turned violent, injuring people and damaging property.
-There have been incidents of clashes between police and fans near sports venues as well as between fans of opposing teams.
-While foreigners are not targeted, there have been isolated incidents where foreigners have been affected by the clashes.
+There have been clashes between police and fans near sports venues and between fans of opposing teams.
+While foreigners aren't targets, there have been isolated incidents where the clashes have affected foreigners.

 To protect yourself during periods of unrest: